patrickbwarren/qgis3-survex-import/README.md

 # QGIS3 plugin to import survex .3d files

-#### For the QGIS 2 plugin visit https://github.com/patrickbwarren/qgis-survex-import
+#### _For the old QGIS 2 plugin visit https://github.com/patrickbwarren/qgis-survex-import_

 ### Features

 * no dependencies, natively reads binary v8 format survex .3d files;
 * import stations and legs with full metadata;
 * create passage walls, cross-sections, and polygons from LRUD data;
-* all features have _z_ dimensions, and (mean) elevations to assist coloring;
+* all features have _z_ dimensions, and elevations to assist coloring;
-* CRS can be set from PROJ.4 string embedded in .3d file;
+* co-ordinate system can be set from a proj4 string embedded in .3d file;
-* results can be saved immediately into a GeoPackage (.gpkg) shapefile.
+* results can be saved immediately into a GeoPackage shape file.

 ### Installation